populationgenomics/saige-tenk10k/README.md

 ### preprocessing
 * Hail query to filter WGS object to QC-passing, non ref-ref, rare (freq<5%) variants
 * SAIGE R script to create sparse GRM
-  * just once for all individuals, figure out which variants to use (just common?)
+  * just once for all individuals, figure out which variants to use (just common?
+Ask Wei)

 ### gene-specific (and cell-type specific?)
 * Hail query to filter object to relevant variants (gene-specific, maybe cell-type-specific also)